joshmutus/pylabrad-wiki/Asynchronous-programming-HOWTO.md

 Try it yourself in the interactive session.
 You'll notice that the line completes immediately.
-Since the line completes immediately, but we know that the `square` setting takes 2 seconds to complete, the value of `response` must not actually be the result of `1.414**2`.
+Since the line completes immediately, but we know that the `square` setting takes 2 seconds to complete, the value of `request` must not actually be the result of `1.414**2`.
 In fact, the result of a LabRAD setting called with `wait=False` is an object which represents the data to be returned at some point in the